 Most people use Facebook as their daily news feed so this is a great place to share what’s happening in your department.
 There may not be much engagement or conversation, especially by Gen Z'ers, so use it more as an awareness tool.
 Guest lecturers, events, industry news, student/department awards, and student work are all great things to post about that may be interesting to your audience.
 Another nice touch is adding an explanation or artist credit when adding a new photo, video, album, or cover photo.

-Since tweets are limited to 140 characters, you have to cram a lot of info into a limited space.
+Tweets are limited to 280 characters.
 Keep in mind that hashtags count as characters too, so getting all the info to fit into the allotted space requirement will be difficult at times.
 Try to work the hashtag into your conversation so that it doesn't just make more characters at the end.
 You should also use the handle for any company or individual that you mention if you know it.
 This will help to increase your reach (the number of people that see your post/tweet).
 Here's an example: "Students from #RinglingCollege won a @TelevisionAcad Emmy for their work on The Wishgranter. #RinglingWins".